Understanding Repression Psychology

 So, emotions do play an integral part in altering memory recall during the retrieval stage.
 From a neurobiological perspective, the neural networks associated with emotion affect how a person remembers an unpleasant event.

 Repression vs. Suppression

 It is important to point out that two defense mechanisms are often confused.
 Repression and suppression are often interchanged or used as synonyms which is incorrect usage of the terms.
 As defined above, repression is when the memories are not even recognized, and the individual may believe that the event never took place.
 His or her mind wants to pretend it never happened because it was such a traumatizing event.

-Suppression on the other hand is a conscious effort to hide or pretend an individual's feelings, thoughts, and desires don't exist.
-The individual is aware of the feeling, thought, or desire and is making an effort to remove focus from it.
+Suppression, on the other hand, is a conscious effort to hide or pretend an individual's feelings, thoughts, and desires don't exist.
+The individual is aware of the feeling, thought, or desire and is trying to remove focus from it.
 To remove focus from it, the individual decides to not think about it or act on it.
-The reasons why an individual suppresses a feeling, thought, or desire is because it is inappropriate, the timing is wrong, or for some other reason.
+The reasons why an individual suppresses a feeling thought, or desire is because it is inappropriate, the timing is wrong, or for some other reason.

 The main difference between repression and suppression is that while suppression denies desires, etc. at conscious level, the repression involves denying memories at the subconscious level.
 In suppression, the individual is aware of those impulses, but in repression, the individual might not even be aware of what is happening.
 Throughout psychology, and when speaking of defense mechanisms, repression is more frequently used because it involves the subconscious mind.

 While suppression can lead to feelings of conflict and anger, repression impulses lead to much worse repercussions.
 This happens because what the individual has suppressed can be retrieved and dealt with.
 However, what the other individual has repressed and is not aware of cannot be easily remedied and it can lead to many problems as mentioned above.